iterative/gto-action/README.md

   artifact or it's readiness to be consumed by a specific environment.
 - GitOps: Signal CI/CD automation or other downstream systems to act upon these new versions and lifecycle updates.
-- Enrichments: Annotate and query artifact metadata with additional information.

 The [iterative/gto-action](https://github.com/iterative/gto-action) action is a Docker-based action that runs [GTO](https://github.com/iterative/gto) against